-This Dorm IQ topic focuses on 3 things – why you might need a dorm safe, what you might put in a dorm safe and our recommendations for dorm room safes and how to keep them securely in your dorm room.
+We are regularly asked for our recommendations for dorm room safes and how to keep them securely in your dorm room.

-As you read through this topic, keep in mind that that while this purchase is important to consider for a dorm room, it will also be useful for future years in off-campus housing and beyond.
+As you read through this topic, keep in mind that while this purchase is important to consider for a dorm room, it will also be useful for future years in off-campus housing and beyond.

 Many assume that since your dorm room door locks, your belongings inside are protected.